eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-GET-filtering-results.md

 ### Specifying Binary Operators: =, !=, <, <=, >, >=, LIKE,

-> In $VID:$ a new simpler syntax was introduced.
+> In 4.9.74 a new simpler syntax was introduced.
 If your API client needs to work with older versions of Event Espresso, please [refer to the old syntax](https://github.com/eventespresso/event-espresso-core/blob/4.9.70.p/docs/C--REST-API/ee4-rest-api-GET-filtering-results.md#specifying-binary-operators-------like) (which is still maintained, but not documented because it was so painful!)

 The default operator used in where conditions is always = (equals).
 Just like when querying models, you can specify other operators.